Shishir's Guide to Distributed Teams

 March 2020 author's side-note: This doc has been developed over the past decade with my perspective on distributed teams but has not been shared publicly.
 Given the global crisis is causing a number of teams to be pulled unexpectedly into the "distributed" movement, I felt it would be good to publish this more broadly.
 Please note that the type of "distributed" work we're seeing today with a global pandemic is different than what is described here ー but I hope this is still a helpful guide.

 When we started Coda, we discussed a few key questions about the culture we wanted to build.
-Amongst them was one that ended up being particularly important to how the company would grow ー should Coda be a "distributed" company or not?
+Amongst them was one that ended up being particularly important to how the company would grow ー should Coda be a "